Bremer Bay Bird Expedition

 • Product code: P11KUW

-This December we will run a series of birdwatching trips out to the Bremer Canyon with experienced seabird guides.
-This is a rare opportunity to use Naturaliste Charter’s whale watching catamaran, the Alison Maree, before the start of the main Orca tour season.
+This April we will run three birdwatching trips out to the Bremer Canyon with experienced seabird guides.
+This is a rare opportunity to use Naturaliste Charter’s whale watching catamaran, the Alison Maree, after the Orca tour season concludes.

-White-faced Storm-Petrels, Great-winged Petrels, Indian Yellow-nosed, Black-browed, Shy, and the mighty Wandering Albatrosses.
+We will also be hoping to see some of the autumn passage migrants including South Polar Skua, Black-bellied Storm-Petrel, Arctic Tern, and large numbers of Wilson's Storm-Petrels.
 Furthermore, if we are lucky enough that the Orca have made a kill, the large oily slicks generated from these predation events can attract hundreds, sometimes even thousands, of seabirds to feast on the scraps.

 For any visiting birders, Bremer Bay is a great birding location with exciting species such as Western Whipbirds, Western Fieldwrens, Red-eared Firetails, Hooded Plovers, Brush Bronzewings, Southern Emu-wrens and Rock Parrots all occurring around the outskirts of town.
 In addition, Malleefowl, Purple-gaped and White-eared Honeyeaters, Southern Scrub-Robin, Shy Heathwren, Blue-breasted Fairywren, and Regent Parrots are all regular on half-day outings from Bremer.
 And most south-west endemics can be readily targeted on the drive from Perth to Bremer and back.
 Feel free to check-in with the pelagic leaders for details on sites to try for these birds.

-These trips have been organised by Dan Mantle, Plaxy Barratt, John Graff, and Stu Ford.
+These trips will be guided by Dan Mantle, Plaxy Barratt, John Graff, and Stu Ford.
 They are very knowledgeable seabird guides who have considerable experience running seabird trips in Western Australia.
 They will be helping to point out any interesting seabirds or cetaceans that we come across.

 Meeting Time: 7.00am for a 7.15 am departure.
 (Duration: Approximately 8 hours).